userspace-xdp/userspace-xdp/README.md

 ## examples

+For the details of each example, see the README.md in each directory and [examples.md](documents/examples.md)

 From Linux source tree and samples, and alo from hXDP, see [xdp_progs](xdp_progs)

 - [X] xdp_drop: parse pkt headers up to TCP, and XDP_DROP valid tcp packets